 By Jack Nissen

 Engineers and scientists that specialize in aquatic measuring practices always meet extra costs on the path to deployment.
-Maybe it’s the corrosive nature of the saltwater, or the unbearable pressure tools must be equipped to handle while lying on the ocean floor.
+Maybe it is the corrosive nature of the saltwater, or the unbearable pressure tools must be equipped to handle while lying on the ocean floor.

 For anyone interested in hooking up with the MARS (Monterey Accelerated Research System) Observatory, which rests dozens of miles off the California coastline, the costs extend further.
 They get so high that only well-funded universities and governmental agencies can afford to connect with the underwater power and data hub.